donmccurdy/ghost-theme-airship/README.md

 - [x] Add some color (links + header?).
 - [x] Improve header styles on mobile.
 - [ ] Typography pairings could be better, and limit number of font sizes.
 Three fonts + icon font is excessive.
-- [ ] Underline gradients backwards in Firefox, and a bit funny in Safari.

 ## License